Turtle Creek III

 Turtle Creek I: Sweet-Allyn Park to Dickop Street

-Turtle Creek II: Sweet-Allyn Park to Dickop Street
+Turtle Creek II: O’Riley Road to Sweet-Allyn Park

-Turtle Creek V: School Section Road to O’Riley Road
+Turtle Creek IV: School Section Road to O’Riley Road

 Good People: Friends of Turtle Creek